Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-The project coincides with, and is informed by, our project on the Form and Accessibility of the Law Applicable in Wales.
+This also followed our earlier report on The Form and Accessibility of the Law Applicable in Wales.

 Area of law